tonymullen/ups-website/src/partials/f16se/hw/hw2-MeanSetup-description.html.md

 ## Submission

-To submit this assignment go to the [Moodle page for the assignment](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336594) and enter the link to your GitHub Repository's top page (where the README is displayed).
-Make sure that the link is a proper link (i.e. clickable).
+To submit this assignment go to the [Moodle page for the assignment](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336594), submit a screenshot of your live application on Heroku to Moodle, and enter the link to your GitHub Repository's top page (where the README is displayed).
+Make sure that the link from Moodle to your GitHub repo is a proper link (i.e. clickable).

 Also, make sure that your GitHub README.md file contains a (clickable) link to the live application on Heroku.